 SERVICE DESCRIPTION

-A Service Description listing the tasks allocated to BCN will be completed and agreed by both Parties (as per Schedule 1 template)The tasks shall be performed by BCN in accordance with the terms of this Agreement.
+A Service Description listing the tasks allocated to BCN will be completed and agreed by both Parties (as per Schedule 1 template).
+The tasks shall be performed by BCN in accordance with the terms of this Agreement.

 CONFIDENTIALITY & DATA PROTECTION